 California Residents – The state Rosenthal Fair Debt Collection Practices Act and the federal Fair Debt Collection Practices Act require that, except under unusual circumstances, collectors may not contact you before 8 a.m. or after 9 p.m.
 They may not harass you by using threats of violence or arrest or by using obscene language.
 Collectors may not use false or misleading statements or call you at work if they know or have reason to know that you may not receive personal calls at work.
 For the most part, collectors may not tell another person, other than your attorney or spouse, about your debt.
 Collectors may contact another person to confirm your location or enforce a judgment.
 For more information about debt collection activities, you may contact the Federal Trade Commission at 1-877-FTC-HELP or www.ftc.gov.
-As required by law, you are hereby notified that a negative credit report reflecting upon your credit record may be submitted to a credit reporting agency if you fail to fulfill the terms of your credit obligations.

 For medical debts only – Nonprofit credit counseling services may be available in the area.